 If marketers are unsure about whether a claim which relates to food and one’s appearance would be considered a health claim for the purposes of Section 15 of the Code, or whether the claim will be considered purely cosmetic, they should contact the Copy Advice team, because the interpretation of such a claim will depend on the specific claims made and the overall context of the ad.

 Claims not caught by the Food rules still need to be supported by scientific evidence.
 Rule 12.1 states that substantiation will be assessed on the basis of the available scientific knowledge.
-Although it states that marketers should provide trials conducted on people only “if relevant”, CAP’s experience is that efficacy claims for anti-ageing products need to be supported by clinical trials conducted on people.
+Although it states that marketers should provide trials conducted on people only “if relevant”, CAP’s experience is that efficacy claims for beauty products need to be supported by clinical trials conducted on people.

 There were a number of issues with the evidence, reported by the expert used in this case.
 They included the fact that a number of studies did not involve study protocols that included a non-active control or placebo throughout the whole trial period, or up to the period where statistically significant changes had been reported.
 The studies did not use methods to assess direct measures of wrinkles before or after treatment.
 They also involved a high component of post-menopausal women (known to show different cutaneous symptoms to pre-menopausal women) and it was considered that readers would infer from the ad, which included a picture of a 43-year-old woman, that this was the target group for the advertised product.
-The ASA understood that the majority of women in this age group would be pre-menopausal and therefore not representative of the age group in the studies (Pfizer Ltd, 11 June 2014)
+The ASA understood that the majority of women in this age group would be pre-menopausal and therefore not representative of the age group in the studies (Pfizer Ltd, 11 June 2014).

 Organic